 Your doctor will increase the exercises you do over time until you can fully move your knee again.
-The exercises may make new cartilage grow faster.
+The exercises may make the new cartilage heal better.

 You will need to keep your weight off your knee for 6 to 8 weeks unless told otherwise.
 You will need crutches to get around.
 Keeping the weight off the knee helps the new cartilage grow.

-You will need to go to physical therapy and do exercises at home for 3-6 months after surgery.
+You will need to go to physical therapy and do exercises at home for 3 to 6 months after surgery.

-Many people do well after this surgery, but recovery is slow.
-Many people can return to sports or other intense activities in about 4 months.
-Athletes in very intense sports may not be able to return to their former level of competition.
+Many people do well after this surgery.
+Recovery time can be slow.
+Many people can go back to sports or other intense activities in about 4 to 6 months.
+Athletes in very intense sports may not be able to return to their former level.